t-ibm/ghiro/packages/README.md

 # Application Layer
 User interaction with the DLT layer is through two IS packages.

-#### Support for Distributed Applications
+#### Support for Decentralized Applications
-IS package `WmDApp` contains administrative services as well as the runtime services allowing to communicate with the distributed applications hosted by the distributed ledger.
+IS package `WmDApp` contains administrative services as well as the runtime services allowing to communicate with the decentralized applications hosted by the distributed ledger.

 ###### Configuration